paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

 ### Statutory Notes

 #### References in Text
 The McKinney-Vento Homeless Assistance Act, referred to in subsec. (b)(3)(F), is Pub.
 L. 100–77, July 22, 1987, 101 Stat.
-482, as amended.
-Title II of the Act is classified generally to subchapter II (§ 11311 et seq.) of chapter 119 of Title 42, The Public Health and Welfare.
+482. Title II of the Act is classified generally to subchapter II (§ 11311 et seq.) of chapter 119 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 11301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section11301&num=0&edition=prelim) and Tables.

 #### Amendments
 2022—Subsec. (d).
 Pub.
 L. 117–180 substituted “September 30, 2026” for “September 30, 2022”.